See why 4thWay now accepts ethical ads.

 Is Lendwise a good investment?

-I think that Lendwise* is a good investment, especially for those who understand that they need to spread their risks across different kinds of prime borrowers, not just property borrowers.
-Don’t underestimate Lendwise.
+With the caveat that we no longer stress test Lendwise for performance during major economic or sectoral crises, I think that Lendwise is a good investment, enabling you to spread your risks across different kinds of borrowers, not just property borrowers.

 What is Lendwise’s minimum lending amount and how many loans can I lend in?

-The minimum you can put into the Lendwise Classic Account is £200, with a minimum of £10 per loan.
-In the IFISA, the minimum you can put in, or transfer in, is £1,000, with the minimum per loan £10.
+The minimum you can put into a Lendwise account is £1,000, with a minimum of £10 per loan.
+(The minimum can be lower when buying second-hand loan parts from other lenders.)

 Does Lendwise have an IFISA?